 Hi all.
 You probably already figured me out by now, given one of my earliest werewolf facts, but yeah, I am a vore person, and I want to talk to you about what vore is and why you probably have the entirely wrong idea about it.
 I don’t talk about vore because I don’t want to drive anyone away, but I feel like most people don’t really get what I mean when I say vore, and I want to try to do at least a little something about that.

 So if you don’t know what vore is – whether you have already decided or not that you don’t like it/think it’s gross – I invite you to take a look at this post.
 Don’t worry, I won’t have any images of any kind!
 I promise it’s safe.

-If you don’t read this post, I, of course, will hold absolutely nothing against you, and I can promise I have no plans whatsoever to regularly bring up vore here (or probably bring it up ever again), but I encourage you to learn about it before deriding/teasing it like the rest of the internet at large.
+If you don’t read this post, I, of course, will hold absolutely nothing against you, and I can promise I have no plans whatsoever to regularly bring up vore anywhere publicly on any of my pages or any of my works, but I encourage you to learn about it before deriding/teasing it like the rest of the internet at large.

 I wrote this post for vore day, but I chickened out posting it, because genuinely enjoying vore on the internet is a very depressing, anxious, and even dehumanizing experience.
 So hopefully this will go okay.